Sammmpo/SMDb/README.md

 - The website is responsive to all mainstream screen sizes.
 - Movies can have an embedded YouTube trailer.
 - All official movie genres from IMDb (Internet Movie Database) are supported.
 - Admin users can delete any movie from the database, while normal users can only delete their own.
+To become an admin, Sam must first trust you.
 - The website uses cookies to remember user-account login information.
 - Passwords are encrypted with a non-decryptable method.